eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/publisher/publisher/publisher.rst

 | |EntityFactoryQosPolicy|       | |PublisherQos::entity_factory-api| | Yes      |
 +--------------------------------+------------------------------------+----------+

-Refer to the detailed description of each :class:`QosPolicy` class for more information about their usage and default values.
+Refer to the detailed description of each |QosPolicy-api| class for more information about their usage and default values.

-The QoS value of a previously created **Publisher** can be modified using the
+The QoS value of a previously created Publisher can be modified using the
 |Publisher::set_qos-api| member function.

 .. literalinclude:: /../code/DDSCodeTester.cpp